-This project's main aim is to make public school's students good command in English.
-Usually, in public school, they don't have a speaking class.
-To help them to improve speaking skill we invite teachers at least twice a month to help them practise.
+This project's main aim is to make public school students good command of English.
+Usually, in public schools, they don't have a speaking class.
+To help them to improve speaking skills we invite teachers at least twice a month to help them practice.

 Zud Relief 2013: